Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Classical polarization: Mueller retarders and antisymmetric generator

 From a geometric viewpoint, the antisymmetric matrix $A = \sin\delta\,[\mathbf{n}]_\times$ can be identified with an axial vector $\boldsymbol{\Omega} = \sin\delta\,\mathbf{n}$ whose direction and sign fix the sense of rotation of Stokes vectors on the Poincar\'e sphere.
 Reversing $\boldsymbol{\Omega}$ reverses the circulation of any trajectory and flips the sign of the corresponding geometric phase.
 In this sense, the antisymmetric adjoint generator carries the chirality of the evolution on the sphere, whereas the symmetric part $S$ is achiral and geometrically neutral.

-Equations~\eqref{eq:symmetric-part} and~\eqref{eq:antisymmetric-part} show that the action of a pure retarder on the Poincaré sphere can be decomposed into two algebraically distinct components: a symmetric mapping that deforms the distribution of Stokes vectors along and orthogonal to the eigenaxis $\mathbf{n}$, and an antisymmetric generator that produces a rotation around $\mathbf{n}$.
-As we will show in Sec.~\ref{sec:geom_phase}, only the antisymmetric generator $A$ contributes to the geometric phase: it encodes the instantaneous angular velocity of the Stokes vector and, in particular, its tangential component on the sphere.
-The symmetric part $S$ may modify the detailed mapping of Stokes vectors, but it does not contribute to the accumulated geometric phase.
+Equations~\eqref{eq:symmetric-part} and~\eqref{eq:antisymmetric-part} show that the action of a pure retarder on the Poincaré sphere splits into two algebraically distinct components: a symmetric mapping that reshapes the distribution of Stokes vectors relative to the eigenaxis $\mathbf{n}$, and a rotational component governed by the antisymmetric block $A$.
+As will be discussed in Sec.~\ref{sec:geom_phase}, it is this rotational component that contains the geometric-phase information, whereas the symmetric part affects the mapping of Stokes vectors without contributing to the accumulated phase.